jhongover9000/p5.js/contributor_docs/project_wrapups/josephhong_gsoc_2021.md

 # Summer ‘21: Translations, Coding, and WebDev, Oh My!

 ###### Note: There aren't any images in this markdown file because I wasn't sure how to get them to display from a different host/folder.
-There will be a Medium post with this same documentation, so I'll add a link to it when it comes out.
+There's a Medium post with the same details [here](https://medium.com/processing-foundation/summer-21-translations-coding-and-webdev-oh-my-cc1a2d6bc65f).

 By Joseph Hong
 Mentored by Jiwon Shin